 - Try to avoid fighting with partners or blaming each other.
 STIs don’t automatically mean someone cheated or lied about their status — whoever gave it to you might not have even known they had an infection.
 And it can be hard to know exactly when someone got an STI because most people don’t have symptoms, so they can have STIs for years without realizing it.

-- Make a safer sex plan moving forward— like commiting to using protection, getting tested regularly, and communicating honestly with partners — to lower your chances that you’ll have to deal with this stuff in the future.
+- Make a safer sex plan moving forward— like committing to using protection, getting tested regularly, and communicating honestly with partners — to lower your chances that you’ll have to deal with this stuff in the future.

 - If you’re really struggling with your diagnosis, ask your nurse or doctor if they can help you find a therapist, counselor, or support group.